Photobook Community Meta-list 2025

 Douglas Breault is an interdisciplinary artist who overlaps elements of photography, painting, sculpture, and video.
 His work has been collected, published, and exhibited nationally and internationally.

-Karen Bullock creates documentary-style photographs of the American South, with a focus on expressions of faith, considerations of home, and the enduring spirit of nature.
+Karen Bullock creates documentary-style photographs of the American South, with a focus on expressions of faith, ideas of home, and the enduring spirit of nature.
 Her work was featured in over 30 exhibitions.

 Deanna Dikeman received an Aaron Siskind Foundation Fellowship in 1996 and the United States Artists Booth Fellowship in 2008.
 She is a 2023 Guggenheim Fellow.
 Her book Leaving and Waving won the 2021 Prix Nadar and was a finalist for the 2021 Paris Photo/Aperture Foundation First PhotoBook Award.Regina Anzenberger is an artist, curator, and founder of the Anzenberger Agency, Gallery, and bookshop in Vienna, Austria.